 No such thing as a sure bet.

-Remember, there’s no such thing as a sure bet when investing.
+Remember, there’s no such thing as a sure bet when investing that’s why it’s worth looking after your outgoings with budgeting apps too.
 When looking to trade US stocks, the bigger the reward, the larger the risk of an investment in general.
 Whilst I believe everyone should learn about stocks and shares, investing in this way as a UK retail investor may or may not be for you.
 Never invest money that you cannot afford to lose in the markets and if in doubt consult a qualified financial advisor as your capital is at risk.

 Overall, STAKE offers a vastly impressive, fluid and wide-reaching investment and trading platform.
 It gives secure, quick access to the markets and even throws in free shares when you sign up.
 Well worth a try, especially as you can refer extra friends and investors with a STAKE referral code.